ShekharShwetank/Quantized_Neural_Network_on_RISC-V/TASK_3_sifive_hifive1_BitNet_MNIST_App_OPTIMIZED/README.md

 ### 1. Model Training and Quantization (`mnist_baseline_model.ipynb`)

-Modify the Jupyter Notebook to create a more robust model before quantization.
+A more robust model before quantization.

 * **Increase Model Complexity**: The current model is very simple, with a hidden layer of only 32 neurons followed by a 16-neuron layer.
 A slightly larger model might capture more features of the data.
 Increasing the number of neurons in the dense layers could improve accuracy, provided the memory constraints of the `SiFive FE310-G002` are respected.